• Skip to main content

 Recipe Notes

-Chicken swap: Boneless chicken thighs can be used instead of chicken breasts.
-They cook faster and stay tender.
+Chicken swap: Boneless chicken thighs can be used in place of chicken breasts.
+They typically cook about 5 minutes faster, so check for doneness a bit earlier.

 Pre-cooked chicken option: I like to use rotisserie chicken to save time when I don't want to use fresh chicken.
 For the best texture, add it near the end of cooking and warm it gently to prevent drying out.